Shimabara Peninsula

 Google Maps

-In Shimabara Peninsula, Mount Unzen and Unzen Onsen are located in the center, while Shimabara City sits on the eastern coast.
-Shimabara Station is the main transport hub, with buses to nearby sights.
+On the Shimabara Peninsula, Mount Unzen and Unzen Onsen are located in the center, while Shimabara City sits on the eastern coast.
+Shimabara Station serves as the main transport hub, with buses connecting to nearby sights.
 You can also reach Unzen Onsen directly by bus from Nagasaki and Fukuoka.
-Most places in central Shimabara are easy to explore on foot from the station, and buses run regularly to Unzen Onsen and disaster-related sites.
-The Sun Q Pass is valid for all buses in the area and the ferry between Kumamoto and Shimabara.
+Most places in central Shimabara are easily explored on foot from the station, and buses run regularly to Unzen Onsen and disaster-related sites.
+The Sun Q Pass is valid for all buses in the area, as well as the ferry between Kumamoto and Shimabara.

-A rental car is a good choice if you want to visit harder-to-reach places around the peninsula.
+A rental car is a good option if you want to visit more remote areas around the peninsula.
 Rental cars are available at Shimabara Gaiko Station, Isahaya Station, Nagasaki Airport, Nagasaki Station, and Hakata Station in Fukuoka.

 Attractions